Approximate Ridesharing of Personal Vehicles Problem: A more practical new approximation algorithm

 \begin{theorem} Given a ridesharing instance $(G, R)$ of size $M$ and $l$ trips satisfying Conditions (1-3) and (5).
 Algorithm~\arabic{algcounter} computes a solution $(S, \sigma)$ for $(G, R)$ such that $|S^*| \leq |S| \leq \frac{K+2}{2} |S^*|$, where $(S^*, \sigma^*)$ is any optimal solution and $K = \max_{i \in R} {n_i}$, with running time $O(M + l^2)$. \end{theorem}

-\begin{proof} By Lemma~\ref{lemma-phase-three-min} and Lemma~\ref{lemma-alg-solution}, Algorithm~\arabic{algcounter} computes a solution $(S, \sigma)$ for $R$ with approximation ratio $\frac{K+2}{2}$.
+\begin{proof} By Lemma~\ref{lemma-phase-three-min} and Lemma~\ref{lemma-alg-solution}, Algorithm~\arabic{algcounter} computes a solution $(S, \sigma)$ for $R$ with $\frac{K+2}{2}$-approximation ratio.
 It takes $O(M)$ time to construct the meta graph $\Gamma(V, E)$ using the preprocessing described in~\cite{GLZ19}.
 The labeling of nodes in $\Gamma$ takes $O(l)$ time.
+Sorting the trips in a node $\mu$ according to their capacity takes $O(K \cdot |R(\mu)|)$ time for each node $\mu$, so in total $O(K \cdot l)$ to sort all trips in $R$.The total time for the preprocessing is $O(M+K\cdot l)$; we assume $K < l$.
 For Phase-I, there are at most $O(l)$ iterations (in the while-loop).
 In each iteration, it takes $O(l)$ time to pick the required node $\mu$ from $\Gamma(W)$ and $O(l)$ time to select a trip $x$ from $\hat{X}_1 \cup \bar{X}$.
 To serve all of $W(x, \mu, S')$ or $W(\mu)$, $|W(\mu)| \leq O(l)$ is required.
 Hence, Phase-I runs in time $O(l^2)$.
 For Phase-II, we can first scan the tree $\Gamma$ following the node labels in decreasing order, which takes $O(l)$ time.
 Whenever a node $\mu$ with $|Z(\mu)| \geq 2$ is encountered, a trip $x \in Z(\mu) \setminus \sigma'(S')$ is selected to serve $Z(x, \mu, S')$ repeated until $|Z(\mu)| \leq 1$.
-This takes $O(l)$ time since the trips in $R(\mu)$ are sorted.
+This takes $O(l)$ time since the trips in $R(\mu)$ are sorted according to their capacity.
 Hence, it takes $O(l^2)$ time for the first for-loop in Phase-II.
 The second for-loop in Phase-II is similar to Phase-I, which requires $O(l)$ time for each iteration.
 Thus, it requires $O(l^2)$ time for Phase-II.
 For Phase-III, in each iteration when processing a node $\mu$, it takes $O(l)$ time to select a trip $x$ from $\hat{X}_2$ or $X(\mu) \setminus \sigma'(S')$.
 Then in total, it requires $O(l + K)$ time to serve $R(x, \mu, S')$.
-Collectively, Phase-III may require $O(l)$ iterations to process all trips in $V(\Gamma)$.
+Collectively, Phase-III may require $O(l)$ iterations to process trips of all nodes in $V(\Gamma)$.
 Thus, it requires $O(l^2)$ time for Phase-III.
 Therefore, the running time of Algorithm~\arabic{algcounter} is $O(M + l^2)$. \end{proof}